Lewizkuz/lewrep/readme.md

+#Welcome!
 This git is for
- - Home git for school excersises.
+* Home git for school excersises.
- - Personal tmp-folder for files on the go.
+* Personal tmp-folder for files on the go.
- - Junk
+* Junk
- - Love
+* Love